ArctosDB/documentation-wiki/_documentation/container.markdown

 collections), while a barcode is assigned to definable physical objects.
-A barcode may refer to a cataloged item, part of a cataloged item, a part cataloged in multiple collections, material referencing a cataloged item or parts thereof (images, field notes, acquisition records), or anything else; any 1:1 catalog number:barcode ratio is coincidental and likely indicative of data structure problems.
+A barcode may refer to a cataloged item, part of a cataloged item, a part cataloged in multiple collections, material referencing a cataloged item or parts thereof (../images, field notes, acquisition records), or anything else; any 1:1 catalog number:barcode ratio is coincidental and likely indicative of data structure problems.